mobie/mobie.github.io/specs/mobie_spec.md

 It may contain additional subdirectories to organise these files; by convention the files for local and remote image sources are separated into `images/local` and `images/remote`.

 The `tables` directory contains all tabular data assoicated with segmentations or grid views (see [data specification](#data) and [view specification](#view) for details)
-All tables associated with one segmentation or view, must be located in the same subdirectory, which must a table `default.tsv` and may contain additional tables.
+All tables associated with one segmentation or view, must be located in the same subdirectory, which must contain a table `default.tsv` and may contain additional tables.
 See the [table data specification](#tables) for details on how tables are stored.

 The `misc` directory may contain the subdirectory `bookmarks` with additional views stored in json files according to the [bookmarks spec](https://github.com/mobie/mobie.github.io/tree/master/schema/bookmarks.schema.json).